Dying Light: Development

 The day–night cycle concept was envisioned by Ciszewski prior to the production of Dead Island, but was not implemented in that title due to the team's limited size and resources.
 The vision was for Dying Light to be "two games in one box", since the gameplay experience during the day would be completely different to the experience at night.
 Harran is a fictional city located in Middle Eastern territories, and Mumbai and Istanbul served as its major inspirations.
 The Old Town was inspired by Wrocław, Poland, where Techland was located.
 The game's level designer, Jula Arendt, is a qualified architect and created the history of Harran, which influenced its architectural design.
-Inspired by the Rocinha favelas of Brazil, Harran was designed to be a city with many windows and interiors which serve as possible parkour routes for the players.
+Inspired by the Rocinha favela of Brazil, Harran was designed to be a city with many windows and interiors which serve as possible parkour routes for the players.

 Another reason why Techland did not make Dying Light a sequel to Dead Island was because the team wanted to create a survival game with a serious tone, while Dead Island's story is lighthearted and the game features mostly hack and slash gameplay.
 According to producer Tymon Smektała, the team aimed to create a story that was "more mature and more serious".
 Concerned that their team of Poles would not be able to write a story that appealed to North American audiences, Techland invited DC Comics writer Dan Jolley to be a consultant for the story.
 Inspirations for the story were drawn from novels such as The Plague and Heart of Darkness.
 Despite the serious tone, the game features some exotic weapons.
 Game designer Maciej Binkowski felt that the game featured "Hollywood realism", and that they did not intend to make over-the-top weapons like the Dead Rising series.
 Like Dead Island, the game's combat was melee-focused, and the team invited a group of Krav Maga technique experts to show the programmers and designers "what it was like to hit something" in order to further refine the game's combat.

 Techland audio director Paweł Błaszczak composed the music for Dying Light.
 He took inspiration from 1970s and 1980s movie soundtracks, seeking a sadder tone which he felt was more appropriate than typical horror music for the game's post-apocalyptic setting.
 He made frequent use of synthesizers to "present a feeling of abandonment, emptiness and sadness" to players.
-When composing music for the night section of the game, his aim was to achieve a silent atmosphere.
+When composing music for the night section of the game, he aimed to achieve a silent atmosphere.
 The team eventually created a whistling sound, which they felt made enemy encounters at night more eerie and disturbing.